vincentntang/vincentntang.com/content/posts/20211121-applying-to-jobs-is-like-dating/index.md

 And how do you do this as a first-time job seeker? **You show potential**.
 Potential varies between every company

 For instance, my first company hired me because I had Subject Matter Expertise in the same industry as them (Construction), on top of being a fledging developer.
-I showed I could learn at a fast rate by competing and winning in some hackathons.
+I showed I could learn at a fast rate by competing and winning in hackathons.
 Through technical talks I gave to seasoned developers even though I never held a software job.
 I networked with other devs who I had worked with in hackathons, and they vetted me as well.

 That's how you do it. **You show potential by having a proven record of succeess in a short time frame**.
 You no longer become a risky-junior hire in their eyes, and they can pay you less than a senior yet get the same job done.